Radiation-Preserving Selective Imaging for Pediatric Hip Dysplasia: A Cross-Modal Ultrasound-Xray Policy with Limited Labels: Discussion

 \paragraph{Strengths relative to prior art.} Most prior work treats ultrasound and radiography in isolation, often with black-box classifiers.
 Our approach uses measurement-faithful heads on both modalities, aligns decisions with long-standing clinical thresholds, and introduces coverage-controlled selective prediction to turn a unimodal estimate into a cross-modal action.
 This retains clinical vocabulary, supports mixed cohorts with variable ossification, and exposes an explicit safety knob.

 \paragraph{Generalization and subgroup reliability.} Real deployments will face device heterogeneity, operator variability, and demographic shifts.
 The conformal layer can be recalibrated per site, per device family, or per age band.
-Subgroup coverage audits can detect drift and trigger automatic tightening of the inflation factors.
+Subgroup coverage audits can detect drift and trigger automatic tightening (decreasing) of the miscoverage levels $\delta$.
 Because the policy is measurement-based, these recalibrations are lightweight and do not require end-to-end re-training.

 \paragraph{Clinical workflow integration.} A practical path is ultrasound-first triage at the point of care.
 The model computes $\hat{\alpha}$ and $\widehat{\mathrm{cov}}$, applies bias correction, and renders calibrated lower bounds with a simple traffic-light presentation: green for US-only above threshold, gray for defer to XR, and an explanation panel showing the margin to threshold and the chosen $(\delta_\alpha,\delta_{\mathrm{cov}})$.
 Radiographs, when acquired, feed back into the registry and enlarge future calibration pools.
 This supports continuous learning while keeping the clinician in the loop.